-The Slocan Valley Rail Trail is a multi-use trail that is popular year-round.
-We ask users to follow these simple rules of etiquette so that the trail can be enjoyed by everyone.
+The Slocan Valley Rail Trail is a non-motorized trail that is popular year-round.
+Please follow these simple rules so that the trail can be enjoyed by everyone.

-1. Remain on the Trail – Most of the Rail Trail is bordered by private property and trail users are expected to respect that and not trespass.
+1. Remain on the Trail – Most of the Rail Trail is bordered by private property.
+Do not trespass or let your dog trespass on private property.

 3. Clean Up After Your Pets.
-Whether it is your dog or horse, the owner is responsible for clearing their droppings off the tread surface of the rail trail during all seasons.
-The right-of-way is generally 25 to 35 m wide so there’s plenty of room to do this.
+Whether you own a dog or a horse, you are responsible for clearing their droppings off the tread surface of the rail trail during all seasons.
+The right-of-way is generally 25 to 35 m wide so there’s plenty of room to flick the dropping with a stick.
+Please do not leave plastic poop bags on or beside the Trail.

-4. YIELD THE TRAIL – Yielding means to slow down and make sure other users are aware you are there.
-Cyclists should give way to walkers and everyone must give way to horses.
+4. Yield The Trail – Cyclists should give way to walkers and everyone must give way to horses.
 Never come up behind anyone without announcing your presence.
 The cycling speed limit on the Trail is 25km.

-6. Trailhead Kiosks – Every trailhead has a kiosk with a map of the trail, so you know where you’re going.
-Make sure to be dressed for the weather, take refreshment as needed.
+6. Trailhead Kiosks – Every trailhead has an information kiosk with a map of the trail, so you know where you’re going.
+Please do not affix posters or unauthorized artwork on the kiosks or anywhere on the Trail.

 7. Help Us Maintain the Trail – Contact the Trail Stewards should you find debris blocking the trail.
 It’s not uncommon for a tree to fall after high winds.
 Phone 1-888-683-SVRT or email us at email@example.com to report problems.

 8. Winter Trail Use – The trail is groomed and trackset by volunteers.
 The trackset if for skiers ONLY.
-The rest of the trail is for walking, snowshoeing, skate skiing, winter bikes.
-Also during the winter months we ask that horses and riders refrain from using the Rail Trail.
-Horse hoof imprints have created havoc when grooming and can make the Trail unusable and a risk in certain conditions.
+The rest of the trail is for walking, snowshoeing, skate skiing and winter bikes.
+During the winter months horse riders must refrain from using the Rail Trail.
+Horse hoof imprints created havoc when grooming and make the Trail unusable and risky.

-Never forget, that besides being a recreational corridor for human enjoyment, the Rail Trail is also a wildlife corridor.
+Never forget, this recreational corridor is also a wildlife corridor.
 During the year you may see rabbits, skunks, snakes, raccoons, turtles, deer, elk, moose, bear and cougars as well as a variety of birds frequenting the area.
 Please use caution and respect for all wildlife.